Find Boston College Talent

-More than 9 out of 10 members of the Class of 2019 are employed, attending graduate school, engaging in service/volunteering, or participating in a fellowship.
-73% of Class of 2019 graduates entered the workforce, representing a broad range of areas including financial services, healthcare, consulting and management, technology, communication and media, retail, law and public policy, education, accounting, entertainment, social services, and transportation.
+More than 9 out of 10 members of the Class of 2020 are employed, attending graduate school, engaging in service/volunteering, or participating in a fellowship.
+68% of Class of 2020 graduates entered the workforce, representing a broad range of areas including financial services, healthcare, consulting and management, technology, communication and media, retail, law and public policy, education, accounting, entertainment, and social services.

 Through an innovative core cirriculum, Boston College students are taught by committed faculty invested in their success.
 Boston College students can take advantage of over 50 fields of study through 8 schools and colleges.
 The foundation of liberal arts prepares our students to live lives of meaning and impact and they are challenged to be the leaders of tomorrow.